OlivierLD/raspberry-coffee/NMEA-multiplexer/README.md

 -Dmux.properties=nmea.mux.gps.log.small.properties
 ```

-Those settings can be modified once the mux is started, throught the REST API.
+Those settings can be modified once the mux is started, through the REST API.

 To compile and build:
 ```